 All the sites below, along with many others, are described in more detail, including directions for finding them, in the Guide Book mentioned on this page.

 The Lookout Sugar Mill yard is a historic and cultural site, with fascinating original machinery including the steam engine, and giant gears and rollers.
-It built in 1921 by Bhudda Allen and destroyed by the Okeechobee Hurricane in 1928.
+It was built in 1921 by Bhudda Allen and destroyed by the Okeechobee Hurricane in 1928.
 The mill was subsequently donated to the people of Montserrat in 1999.
 However, the vegetation around the yard—including some fairly large trees, plus the water usually present in the old sugar boiling pans—can attract a variety of small birds.
 Continuing along the road to the public cemetery provides views over the cliffs and the seabird breeding offshore Pinnacle Rock.

 Little Bay, Carr’s Bay and the north-west coast: Little Bay is where the new Capital is being developed, and where the ferry from Antigua docks.
 Carr’s Bay, is noted by four old cannons on a grassy area, and a short walk from here along the beach front, or further along the road, crosses a stream which is on either side of the road, a good place for moorhens, passing shorebirds, and herons.
 The cliffs of the north-west coast frequently have frigate birds soaring around them.
 These locations provide good bird-watching for pelicans, boobies, frigate birds and possibly red-billed tropic birds.
 There is a large cattle egret colony in a tree by the stream.